 We refer to $w$ as the additive weight.
 Additionally, one has the relation

 where $\s f$ denotes the spherical transform of $f$, and $\f w$ denotes the multivariate Fourier transform of $w$, and $w=f_\diag$. \end{corollary}

 We will give a few examples for invariant ensembles on $\herm(n)$.
 The first examples are the additive P\'olya ensembles introduced in~\cite{KR19,FKK17}, which cover a broad class of classical matrix ensembles.
-The second and third examples do not necessarily belong to this set of ensembles but are invariant ensembles, nonetheless.
+The second class of examples do not necessarily belong to this set of ensembles but are invariant ensembles, nonetheless.

 \begin{example}[Examples for invariant ensembles on $\herm(n)$] $\,$ \begin{enumerate} \item (Additive P\'olya ensemble on $\herm(n)$~\cite{KR19,FKK17}) An additive P\'olya ensemble on $\herm(n)$ is a subclass of invariant ensemble, whose diagonal entries are independent.
 By the invariance under $\U(n)$-action, they are also identically distributed.
 The weight function therefore has the following expression $w(x)=\prod_{j=1}^n\tilde w(x_j)$, where $\tilde w$ is the distribution for each diagonal entry $x_j$.
 This class contains many commonly seen random matrix ensembles including Gaussian unitary ensemble, Wishart-Laguerre ensemble, some Muttalib-Borodin ensembles etc. Let us underline that it is striking that the joint probability distribution of the diagonal entries of a P\'olya ensemble is factorising so that the diagonal entries are identically and independently distributed random variables.